-Dr. Meiller opened by asking the audience to think about how many things they use every day that are made of plastic or have plastic in them.
-The answer was stunning: plastics are pretty much everywhere, in everything, in our every day life.
+Dr. Meiller opened her talk by asking the audience to think about how many things we use every day are made of plastic or have plastic in them.
+The stunning answer: plastics are pretty much everywhere, in everything in our daily life.

 Plastic production accelerated in the 1960s.
-Now over 300 million tons are produced annually.
-More than half the production is single-use plastic, which ends up as trash.
+Now, over 300 million tons are produced annually.
+Of this, more than half the production is single-use plastic, which ends up as trash after just one use.
 An estimated 8 million metric tons of plastic waste goes into the ocean each year.

 Almost all the research about plastic pollution has focused on oceans.
-However, as Dr. Meiller pointed out, plastics are produced on land and so have perhaps an even more powerful impact on fresh water.
+However, as Dr. Meiller pointed out, plastics are produced on land and may have an even more powerful impact on fresh water.

 Microplastics have environmental and human health impacts.
-Small organisms can ingest them and the microplastics can be magnified up the food chain.
-More than 260 species are known to ingest microplastics.
-Potential effects on human health include skin irritation, respiratory problems, cardiovascular disease, digestive issues, reproductive effects or cancer.
+Since small organisms can ingest them, microplastics can be concentrated up the food chain.
+So far, researchers know that more than 260 species ingest microplastics.
+Potential effects on human health include skin irritation, respiratory problems, cardiovascular disease, digestive issues, reproductive effects and cancer.

-Dr. Meiller stated that the next steps in her research will be to narrow down the sources of the microplastic pollutants she has observed and to better understand the interaction of the pollutants’ components.
+Dr. Meiller stated that the next steps in her research will be to narrow down the likely sources of the microplastic pollutants in her samples.
+She will also be working to better understand the interaction among the components of microplastics.

 –Anne Vorce, Water Quality Committee